About Troy Kelley

 During his three terms in the State’s House of Representatives, Troy chaired the Joint Legislative Audit and Review Committee.
 As a legislator, he advocated for fiscally responsible public policy and government transparency.
 He fought to reduce the state’s cost of doing business and improve accountability.

-Early in his career, Troy served in the federal prosecutor’s office (Western District, New York) concentrating on white collar crime.
-Later, he worked as an attorney for the Securities and Exchange Commission, leading teams focused on regulatory audits of energy companies.
+Early in his career, Troy served in the federal prosecutor’s office (Western District of New York) concentrating in the criminal section.
+Later, he worked as an attorney for the Securities and Exchange Commission in Washington, D.C., leading teams focused on regulatory audits of energy companies.